MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/SAVEASEXCEL-Function--Report-.md

  The ID of the report that you want to run.
 From the C/AL Editor, on the **View** menu, choose **C/AL Symbol Menu** to select the report from a list.

- If the report you specify does not exist, then a run\-time error occurs.
+ If the report you specify does not exist, then a run-time error occurs.

  *FileName*
  Type: Text